Frequently Asked Questions

 Harm Reduction is an evidence-based, client-centred approach that seeks to reduce the health and social harms associated with substance use.

-Harm reduction can refer to policies, programmes and practices that aim to minimize the negative health, social and legal impacts associated with substance use, drug policies and drug laws.
+Harm reduction can refer to policies, programs and practices that aim to minimize the negative health, social and legal impacts associated with substance use, drug policies and drug laws.
 It challenges traditional notions and beliefs of abstinence-based beliefs and this idea that everyone needs to be abstinent to lead a fulfilling life.

 Harm reduction focuses on positive changes and on working with our clients without judgment, discrimination or requiring that people stop using substances as a condition of receiving support.